Your session will timeout due to inactivity, please choose to continue your session if you’d would like to continue.

 Apart from the architectural legacy, which was fortunately spared the heavy bombings inflicted on other Japanese cities during World War II, Kyoto also boasts some of Japan's most significant artworks, a culturally traditional way of life, and superior cuisine.
 No visit to Japan is complete without devoting some time to exploring Kyoto.

 To-ji is a Buddhist temple founded in 794 as guardian of the then young capital city.
-Today, it sits about 10 minutes' walk to the south of Kyoto Station, drawing curious tourists to admire its five-storey pagoda which was rebuilt in the mid-17th century.
-Over the centuries, a treasure trove of statues, calligraphy, and paintings has been collected at the temple, now housed in the various historic buildings making up the complex.
+A five-storey pagoda rebuilt in the mid-17th century, a treasure trove of statues, calligraphy, and paintings has been collected at the temple.
 The statues include a six-metre-tall Senju Kannon (thousand-armed Buddhist Goddess of Mercy) carved in 877.
-The gardens at the temple are lovely and the temple is an active place of worship which holds many ceremonies and religious services, giving the place a serene and authentic atmosphere which the popular tourist temples sometimes lack.
-Although many foreigners do choose to visit To-ji, the majority of people at the temple are locals there to pray and worship.
-There are many temples in the area but To-ji stands out because of its historic pagoda.
+The gardens at the temple are lovely and the temple is an active place of worship holding many ceremonies and religious services, giving the place a serene and authentic atmosphere.
+While there are many temples in the area, To-ji stands out because of its historic pagoda and awesome collection.

-The temple of Rengeoin, in eastern Kyoto, is better known by its popular name of Sanjusangen-do.
-Inside the longest wooden building in Japan stand row upon row of life-sized statues of Kannon, the goddess of mercy, carved from Japanese cypress and covered in gold leaf, dating back to the 12th and 13th centuries.
-There are 1,000 statues altogether and each is unique, bearing a religious symbol or making a religious gesture.
-The statues surround the large, central figure of a seated Kannon, carved in 1254 in the Kamakura Period.
-The building and statues were once part of a large Buddhist temple complex known as the Lotus King Temple which was sadly destroyed leaving only a few buildings intact.
-The effect of all the golden statues, which create a kind of yellow haze, is mystical and somewhat hypnotic, giving credence to the local myth that if you stare at them for long enough one of the statues will assume the form of a loved one.
-No photos are allowed inside but you are permitted to photograph the outside of the building and the lovely grounds.
-There is a gift shop where you can buy some souvenirs at a reasonable cost.
-There are guides and prayer books in English for those who want more information.
+Once part of a large Buddhist temple complex known as the Lotus King Temple, the temple of Rengeoin is better known by its popular name of Sanjusangen-do.
+Inside the longest wooden building in Japan stands row upon row of life-sized statues of Kannon, the goddess of mercy.
+They're carved from Japanese cypress and covered in gold leaf, dating back to the 12th and 13th centuries.
+There are 1,000 statues and each is unique, bearing a religious symbol or gesture.
+They surround the large, central figure of a seated Kannon, carved in 1254 in the Kamakura Period.
+All the golden statues create a hypnotic yellow haze, giving credence to the local myth that if you stare at them for long enough one of the statues will assume the form of a loved one.

 Meaning 'pure water', Kiyomizu-dera is one of Japan's most celebrated temples.
 Founded in 780, it is associated with Nara Buddhism, the oldest sect in Japan.
-The temple is a UNESCO World Heritage Site and one of its main features for tourists is the lovely view afforded of the wooded hills of eastern Kyoto from its terrace.
-Below the terrace is the spring from which the temple got its name; visitors can sample the water, which is said to have healing powers.
-Nearby is an interesting three-storey pagoda, and the Otawa Falls.
-The approach to the temple, along Kiyomizu-michi or Gojo-zaka, is steep and narrow, the streets lined with stores specialising in local sweets, pottery, and the inevitable souvenirs.
+The temple is a UNESCO World Heritage Site and one of its main features for tourists are the lovely views from the terrace of the wooded hills of eastern Kyoto.
+Below the terrace is the spring from which the temple got its name; visitors can sample the water said to have healing powers.
+Nearby is an interesting three-storey pagoda, and the Otowa Waterfall.
 Behind the temple is the Shinto Jishu Shrine, dedicated to the god of love.
 There is lots to see and do in the temple complex, which tends to be bustling with visitors and worshippers, and provides a fascinating cultural and historical experience for foreigners.
-The gardens are beautiful and, like many in Japan, are at their best when the cherry blossoms bloom in spring or when the leaves are at their most radiant in autumn.
-It is especially lovely to stay until it is dark (when possible) to see the temple light up at night.

-Kabuki is a traditional Japanese dance-drama known for its stylised take of performance and the elaborate make-up worn by some performers.
-It is a very old art form, which had its golden age in the late 17th and early 18th centuries.
-Today it is the most popular style of traditional Japanese drama and its star actors can be seen in television and film roles as well as on the stage.
-While there are many wonderful places in Japan to view Kabuki theatre, the Kyoto Minamiza Theatre is one of the principal venues for such performances and a major hub for the art form.
+Kabuki is a traditional Japanese dance-drama known for its stylised performance and the elaborate make-up worn by some performers.
+It enjoyed a golden age in the late 17th and early 18th centuries, and today is the most popular style of traditional Japanese drama.
+While there are many wonderful places in Japan to view kabuki theatre, the Kyoto Minamiza Theatre is one of the principal venues for such performances and a major hub for the art form.
 The building itself is an architectural wonder, built in a traditional style in 1929, on the edge of the Geisha district of Gion.
-Visitors can pay to see individual acts of plays or to see the entire performance.
-Because the theatre has become popular among tourists, an English voice-over or purchasable programme explains the show to foreigners.
-A trip to the theatre is a fascinating cultural experience and shouldn't be missed by any tourists with an interest in theatre and Japanese culture.
-For the uninitiated, one act is generally enough.
-It is often best to begin with an individual act and then book for a full performance if you enjoy it.

 Kyoto has a humid subtropical climate and four distinct seasons with a marked variation in temperature and precipitation.
 Summers, between June and August, are hot and humid with an average temperature of about 78°F (26°C), and some swelteringly hot days with temperatures topping 104°F (40°C).